Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Simplify

-Leave room in your copy for pacing and elements that make your ad more interesting such as music changes and sound effects.
-Give your audience the space they need to use their imagination.
+Leave room for those elements that make your ad more interesting.
+For instance, music changes and sound effects.

 “Tear away at the unrelated.
 Pluck out the weeds that are smothering your product message,” Bernbach advised.